Velocity Merchant Services Logo

 • Customer demand in your industry

-For context on standard payment plans, see cost-plus vs tiered pricing to compare traditional fees to BNPL.
+For context on standard payment plans, see cost-plus vs tiered pricing to compare traditional fees to BNPL, and review common payment processing mistakes small business owners make so BNPL fees don’t compound existing issues in your payment stack.

 Operational and Compliance Considerations